bookless/bookless-book/intro.md

 ## Motivation

 Writing a book is hard.
 It's harder if we don't have a powerful enough tool for it.
-Although it has some similarity with coding, writing is definitely not coding.
-I am a coder, I code mostly on an IDE.
-They are called IDE for a reason.
-It integrates many development tools into on powerful editor.
-I'm not needing any of that when I'm start writing.

 ### Distraction-free mode